mcmah309/activate/README.md

 - Setting up environments may take some additional imperative configuration, or worse, manual developer setup.
 - Switching between environments is tedious.
 - Developers may have to maintain custom implementations and build scripts.
-- No good solution exists for switching entire monorepos between environments, without having on master config.
+- No good solution exists for switching entire monorepos between environments.
+Instead, a master config is often used.

 ### Solution
 `activate` solves all these problems.